leonlopezanto/Spark-Big-Data/ExternalSourcesMySQL/README.md

 	-Consult with window functions (rank and dense_rank).

-Dependencies of spark, scala and drivers installations to connect the app with MySQL have been added in pom.xml You can find the relational diagram of the database in the project root.
+Dependencies of spark, scala and drivers installations to connect the app with MySQL have been added in pom.xml.

+You can find the relational diagram of the database in the project root.

 You can find the source of our project in the path: ExternalSourcesMySQL/src/main/scala/com/LeonLopez/app.scala